David-Worboys/QTPYGUI/README.md

 <br>**Properties**
 <br>The following properties apply when an Image is instantiated with the
-Image call, as in the "fully loaded" declaration below
+Image call, as in the "fully loaded" declaration below.
+<br><br>Note: A subset of [_qtpyBase_Control](#qtpygui-control-api-reference)
+properties also apply and some are used in the "fully loaded" declaration below

 | **Property**   | **Description**                               | **Type**                                                                                                                                 | **Optional** |
 |----------------|-----------------------------------------------|------------------------------------------------------------------------------------------------------------------------------------------|--------------|